 Now at DOCSIS 3.1 4096-QAM modulation, we end up just north of 64.32Mbps while the previously capped modulation of 256-QAM achieves a theoretical rate of 42.88Mbps, presenting a 50% theoretical data capacity increase using the same 6Mhz channel.
 In reality, the two numbers translate to 54Mbps and 38.81Mbps respectively (due to DOCSIS overhead and spectral efficiencies).

 How is this all achieved?
 The answer is spectral efficiencies of higher-order modulations.
 By employing 256-QAM, the highest modulation available in DOCSIS 3.0 as a benchmark, let’s compare at a basic level what the spectral efficiencies are using this formula:

 (*where 256-QAM rate as defined by the ITU-T standard J.83 (12/07) at 5.361 Msym/s)

 So what does this mean for service providers?

-There are loads of technical advantages that we will explore in part two of this guide, but what really gets the end-users’ attention is additional bandwidth capacity.
-As we can see from the evidence above, enabling a 50 percent increase of data capacity is no minor feat for a service provider.
-The advantages gained from this include faster, more reliable service speed and increasing capacity to add additional users.
+Numerous technical advantages will be explored in part 2 of this guide, but the biggest selling point is the additional bandwidth capacity for your subscribers.
+As detailed above, driving a 50% data capacity increase is no minor feat for service providers.
+Who wouldn’t want faster, more reliable service speed and increasing capacity to add additional users?

-While many operators still employ DOCSIS 2 equipment, now is the time to extend the life of your copper plant with DOCSIS 3.1.
-Check out my next post for a list of the technical advantages enabled by DOCSIS 3.1.
+While many operators still employ DOCSIS 3.0 equipment, now is the time to extend the life of your copper plant with DOCSIS 3.1.
+Check out part 2 of the blog series for a list of the technical advantages enabled by DOCSIS 3.1.